raystack/raccoon/README.md

 ## Key Features

-* **Event Agnostic:** Raccoon API is event agnostic.
+* **Event Agnostic** - Raccoon API is event agnostic.
 This allows you to push any event with any schema.
+* **Event Distribution** - Events are distributed to kafka topics based on the event meta-data
+* **High performance** - Long running persistent, peer-to-peer connection reduce connection set up overheads.
+Websocket provides reduced battery consumption for mobile apps (based on usage statistics)
+* **Guaranteed Event Delivery** - Server acknowledgements based on delivery.
+Currently it acknowledges failures/successes.
+Server can be augmented for zero-data loss or at-least-once guarantees.
+* **Reduced payload sizes** - Protobuf based
-* **Metrics:** Built in monitoring includes latency and active connections.
+* **Metrics:** - Built-in monitoring includes latency and active connections.

 To know more, follow the detailed [documentation](docs)

 ## Usage

+### Use cases
+Raccoon can be used as an event collector, event distributor and as a forwarder of events generated from mobile/web/IoT front ends as it provides an high volume, high throughput, low latency event-agnostic APIs.
+Raccoon can serve the needs of data ingestion in near-real-time.

+Some domains where Raccoon could be used is listed below

+* Adtech streams - Where digital marketing data from external sources can be ingested into the organization backends
+* Clickstream - Where user behavior data can be streamed in real-time
+* Edge systems - Where devices (say in the IoT world) need to send data to the cloud.
+* Event Sourcing systems - Such as Stock updates dashboards, autonomous/self-drive use cases

+### Resources

 Explore the following resources to get started with Raccoon: